TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Method forRows

-As in the case of other matrix types, the method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) calls the method `getRow` (\ref TNL::Matrices::TridiagonalMatrix::getRow) in parallel.
-It is demonstrated by the following example which we may directly compare with the previous one:
+The method `forRows` (\ref TNL::Matrices::TridiagonalMatrix::forRows) iterates in parallel over matrix rows and calls the user lambda with a row view object.
+It is the tridiagonal equivalent of the dense and sparse variants described above.
+The full family of member functions consists of:

+* `forAllRows(function)` - processes all rows.
+* `forRows(begin, end, function)` - processes rows in a half-open interval `[begin, end)`.
+* `forRows(rowIndexes, function)` - processes rows listed in an array of row indexes.
+* `forRows(begin, end, rowCondition, function)` - processes rows in an interval for which the condition returns `true`.
+* `forAllRows(rowCondition, function)` - processes all rows satisfying a condition.

+The same traversal is also available through the free function `TNL::Matrices::forRows`, which supports all five matrix types (see [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api)).

+The following example demonstrates the basic use:

 \includelineno TridiagonalMatrixViewExample_forRows.cpp

-The differences are:
+The differences compared to `getRow` + `parallelFor` are:

 1. We do not need to get the matrix view as we did in the previous example.
 2. We call the method `forAllRows` (\ref TNL::Matrices::TridiagonalMatrix::forAllRows) (line 33) instead of \ref TNL::Algorithms::parallelFor "parallelFor" which is simpler since we do not have to state the device type explicitly.
 The method `forAllRows` calls the method `forRows` for all matrix rows so we do not have to state explicitly the interval of matrix rows neither.
 3. The lambda function `f` (lines 25-31) accepts one parameter `row` of the type `RowView` (\ref TNL::Matrices::TridiagonalMatrix::RowView which is \ref TNL::Matrices::TridiagonalMatrixRowView) instead of the index of the matrix row.
 Therefore we do not need to call the method `getRow` (\ref TNL::Matrices::TridiagonalMatrix::getRow).
 On the other hand, we need the method `geRowIndex` (\ref TNL::Matrices::TridiagonalMatrixRowView::getRowIndex) to get the index of the matrix row (line 24).
+The row view also provides `setElement(localIdx, value)` to modify the element stored at the given local index.

 Next, we compute sum of absolute values of matrix elements in each row and store it in a vector (lines 39-46).
 Firstly we create the vector `sum_vector` for storing the sums (line 39) and get a vector view `sum_view` to get access to the vector from a lambda function.
 On the lines 41-46, we call lambda function for each matrix row which iterates over all matrix elements and sum their absolute values.
 Finally we store the result to the output vector (line 45).